Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

-If $P,Q$ are disjoint posets, their \emph{join} $P\ast Q$ is $P\cup Q$ where we define $p\leq q$ for all $p\in P$ and $q\in Q$ and where $P$ and $Q$ retain their respective orders.
-It is easy to see that $\Delta(P\ast Q)=\Delta(P)\ast \Delta(Q)$ The \emph{suspension} $\mathsf S(P)$ of a poset $P$ is the join of the two element antichain with $P$.
+\nomenclature[P, 11]{$P \ast Q$}{join or ordinal sum of two posets $P$ and $Q$} If $P,Q$ are disjoint posets, their \emph{join} (or \emph{ordinal sum} ) $P\ast Q$ is $P\cup Q$ where we define $p\leq q$ for all $p\in P$ and $q\in Q$ and where $P$ and $Q$ retain their respective orders.
+Our notation follows that of Bj\"orner~\cite{bjornersurvey}.
+It is easy to see that

+\nomenclature[P, 12]{$\mathsf S(P)$}{suspension of the poset $P$} The \emph{suspension} $\mathsf S(P)$ of a poset $P$ is the join of the two element antichain with $P$.
 The operations of taking joins or suspensions for left regular bands correspond to performing these operations on their underlying posets.